All Episodes

 Learn it, love it, live it.

-So while raising your taxes and giving themselves free reign to spend more of your money, earmarks and pork, House Democrats continue their quest to make it easier for terrorists to avoid detection.
+So while raising your taxes and giving themselves free reign to spend more of your money, earmarks, and pork, House Democrats continue their quest to make it easier for terrorists to avoid detection.

-Now they just, the Democrats just passed a version of the FISA bill in the House, but it does not contain immunity for the telecoms who have furnished call lists and so forth to the government so they can track terrorists.
+Now, the Democrats just passed a version of the FISA bill in the House, but it does not contain immunity for the telecoms who have furnished call lists and so forth to the government so they can track terrorists.

 You know, a lot of Democrats think that Bush's spy program is what nailed Spitzer.